cjaneyes/10708-DynamicTopicSplitMerge/README.txt

 Notation table:
 hh: base distribution of size (H x 1)

+Sampling scheme:

+First run 'numburnin' iterations and then take one sample every other 'numspace' iterations until we have 'numsample' samples.
+Thus the total number of iterations is: totiter = numburnin + numsample*numspace

 hdp.func          = func; % operations for F
 hdp.numdp         = length(ppindex); % # of DP s